spec0p/pg-docs/sdk-js.md

 <a name="public-api"></a>
 <h3 data-magellan-destination="public-api">Public API</h3>

-The Phune Gaming SDK provides an [API](http://phune-gaming.github.io/pg-sdk-js/) with the public methods as detailed below.
+The Phune Gaming SDK provides an [API](http://phune-gaming.github.io/pg-sdk-js/) which allows the game to send messages to the platform and to the server.

 #### Match start